-As early as 1923, the second Los Angeles County Fair, communities throughout Southern California were honored with their day at the Fair which included tickets issued to local school children to come to the big show.
+As early as 1923, the second LA County Fair, communities throughout Southern California were honored with their day at the Fair which included tickets issued to local school children to come to the big show.

 That spirit of community has expanded with special programming for Community Days that now embrace 17 surrounding communities and the county of Los Angeles.
 Each is honored during the course of the Fair with a parade that highlights officials and community members, an expo showcasing their city, a day at the races and culminating with a ceremony celebrating the distinguished community heroes from each city.
 Since it began in 1997, nearly 400 individuals have been honored.

 Fairplex is involved in a number of valuable programs on a regular basis.
 The Fair meets with groups from several communities throughout the year to gather their ideas, input and concerns about events and plans for the facility, and Pomona Boys & Girls Club volunteers and Fairplex employees spruce up the surrounding neighborhood during the Fair.
 Fairplex staff volunteers with several service organizations throughout the community and Fairplex participates in Pomona’s critically acclaimed Youth and Family Master Plan, designed to send a positive message and work directly with the youth in the community.

 Yorba Elementary School in Pomona is the “adopted” school of Fairplex.
 Students, parents and teachers, escorted by Fair mascots, annually walk from the school to the Fair for Yorba’s very own day at the Fair, where they enjoy food donated and prepared by Fair concessionaires.